 Many people never develop symptoms.
 Often, no treatment is needed, unless you are coughing up blood.

 Sometimes, antifungal medicines may be used.

-If you have bleeding in the lungs, your provider may inject dye into the blood vessels (angiography) to find the site of bleeding.
+If you have bleeding in the lungs, your provider may recommend a test to inject dye into the blood vessels (angiography) to find the site of bleeding.
 The bleeding is stopped by either:

 The outcome can be good in many people.
 However, it depends on the severity of the condition and your overall health.

 Surgery may be very successful in some cases, but it is complex and can have a high risk of serious complications.